Marcus Ifill

 Marcus Lemar Ifill (born 2 November 2003) is an English professional footballer who plays as a winger for club Bromley.

 Career

 Having started his youth career with hometown club Swindon Town, Ifill joined the Brighton & Hove Albion Academy in January 2020.
 Shortly after joining, he was named by The Guardian as the best first-year scholar at the club.
 He signed a new three-year contract in August 2022.

+Bromley

 On 3 February 2025, Ifill signed for League Two club Bromley on a permanent deal.
 On 25 February, he made his senior league debut as a second-half substitute in a 1–0 home defeat to Bradford City.
+On 15 November 2025, he scored a first competitive goal for the club in a 2–1 victory over Barrow.

+He made 40 league appearances during the 2025–26 season as the Ravens won promotion to League One for the first time in the club's history as League Two champions.

+His contract with Bromley was renewed for the 2026–27 season, after the club exercised a contract option.